wernerglinka/class-poc/docs/cpc-google-howto.md

 A second CORS trap, encountered and solved during testing: if browser fetches fail with "No 'Access-Control-Allow-Origin' header" while the URL works fine when opened directly, the deployment's "Who has access" is set to "Anyone with Google account" instead of "Anyone."
 Signed-in browser visits succeed, but cross-origin fetches get redirected to a login page without CORS headers.
 Fix it via Deploy > Manage deployments > pencil icon (the access field is hidden until edit mode) > Who has access: Anyone > Version: New version > Deploy.
 The incognito-window test tells the truth: the /exec URL must return JSON without a sign-in prompt.

 `signup-test.html` in the repo is a standalone test page for the whole browser-facing flow.
 Open it locally, paste the /exec URL, and it lists sessions and lets you claim one, exercising the same GET and text/plain POST the real class pages will use.
 It doubles as the reference implementation for the site's signup modal.

+## The review sidebar

+The `google-scripts/review-sidebar/` files add a "Review" menu to the spreadsheet that opens a sidebar showing the selected row as a labeled, editable record.
+Long prose fields (descriptions, materials) get roomy auto-growing text boxes instead of a cramped cell, which is the sane way to review and correct submissions in the Offerings tab.

+**It goes in its own script project, not the intake project.** The intake/web-app project is a standalone script, and the sidebar needs a container-bound one: the `onOpen` trigger that creates the menu only fires in bound scripts, and `SpreadsheetApp.getUi()` throws outside a bound context.
+Pasting the sidebar files into the intake project produces no error and no menu.

+To install: open the spreadsheet itself, then Extensions > Apps Script.
+That creates (or opens) the script bound to this spreadsheet.
+Paste `Code.gs` over the default file.
+Then click + next to Files, choose HTML, name it exactly `ReviewSidebar`, and paste the HTML file's contents.
+Save both, reload the spreadsheet, and the Review menu appears after a few seconds.
+The first use triggers the usual authorization flow, including the "Google hasn't verified this app" interstitial (Advanced > Go to project); each reviewer authorizes once.

+To operate: click any cell in a row, open Review > Open row viewer, and the sidebar shows that row with the column headers as field labels.
+Edit directly in the sidebar; a Save/Discard bar appears when anything differs from the sheet.
+Save writes only the changed cells and refreshes from the sheet.
+While unsaved edits exist, the sidebar deliberately stops following your cell selection so clicking around cannot wipe work in progress.
+Formula cells render read-only.
+Edits behave like typing into the cell, so the plain-text date and time cells stay plain text; use the same ISO forms as always (`2026-07-15`, `18:00`).

+Maintenance is nearly zero.
+Field labels come from the header row at read time, so adding columns (including via `migrateSheets`) requires no sidebar changes.
+The one thing that breaks it is a full rebuild: `buildPrototype` creates a brand-new spreadsheet, and the bound sidebar script dies with the old one.
+Re-install the two files into the new spreadsheet after every rebuild; it is a two-minute paste job, but it is not automatic.

 ## Still to build